 The design question this research project asks is: How can we better support first and second generation Canadian entrepreneurs in the quest for self-employment and assist them in establishing socio-economic stability and growth through diversifying existing resettlement services and programs?

 The research conducted in this project identifies and presents a solution as to how existing resettlement programs could diversify current strategies to support newcomer entrepreneurs and the next generation in their journey towards becoming strong entrepreneurs of successful small businesses in closely-knit communities.

-The Masters in Interdisciplinary Design Strategies brought together a diversity of people to form an international, multidisciplinary team of design strategists.
+The Masters in Design for Change brought together a diversity of people to form an international, multidisciplinary team of design strategists.

 The program itself challenged me to draw on my problem-solving skills as a designer and pushed me towards becoming a project solutionist.
 The subject matter which I chose to focus my Thesis on, allowed me to explore a theme, research the projects, studies and literature related to it, and then design a set of cohesive and complementary solutions that could be applied in a practical sense to affect a culture of change to a challenge I had identified.

 The hands on, in class teaching portion of the program pushed my area of study into a particular direction which I could then develop further.
 It was a rewarding experience to be part of the very first cohort of this unique and collaborative program.